keegan-a/ChatGPT/README.md

 - Try the **Classic Snake** Easter egg from the Start menu.
 Use the arrow keys to guide the snake once the Snake window is focused.
 - If you close a panel accidentally, re-open it from the Start menu’s **Windows** section.
 - On large screens you can drag window title bars or use the resize grips in the lower-right corner for a full retro desktop feel.
+- The **Budget Insights** panel surfaces top categories, savings rate, and suggestions.
+Use its reset button to jump back to the starter blueprint or toggle automatic theme cycling.

+### Keyboard shortcuts & automation

+- `Ctrl` + `←`/`→` cycles through the daily, weekly, monthly, and yearly scopes.
+- `Ctrl` + `Shift` + `F` opens the Final Budget Showcase on demand.
+- Toggle **Auto-cycle themes** in the Budget Insights window to rotate aesthetics every 45 seconds.
+- Budgets now autosave locally—returning to the app restores your last plan unless you reset it.

 ---